mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 - CUSTOM_NAME_CHANNELFUCTION is the Custom Name for the ChannelFunction.
 Note that you all "."
 Seperators can be replaced with "/".
 - FLOAT_VALUE_PHYSICAL is the physical value that the fixture should adopt.
 The values will be capped by the fixture by PhysicalFrom and PhysicalTo.
 - FLOAT_VALUE_PERCENT is the percent value that the fixture should adopt.
 The values can be between 0 and 100.

-Note:
-For command group based control system, you can send out the the commands by defining a command group with `CommandZone`.
-Everytime when one of the ChannelFunction changes its value, you send out a command string in the following style:

-`"FIXTURE_ID COMMAND_ZONE_NAME %PERCENTAGE_IN_8BIT_FUNCTION_AT_OFFSET_1!%,%PERCENTAGE_IN_8BIT_FUNCTION_AT_OFFSET_2!%,...,%PERCENTAGE_IN_8BIT_FUNCTION_AT_OFFSET_N!%,`

-Where:
-- FIXTURE_ID is the fixture ID is the value defined for the fixture instance.
-- COMMAND_ZONE_NAME is the name of the command group that gets changed
-- PERCENTAGE_IN_8BIT_FUNCTION_AT_OFFSET_X is a 8bit value where the percentage of the channel function get decoded in.
-0% -> 0 and 100% -> 255

-Only active

 As children the channel function has list of a [channel